Should you set up a KiwiSaver account for your child?

 Introducing children to the concept of KiwiSaver can provide valuable financial education and instil good savings habits.
 As your child gets older, they can learn about important investing concepts and risk and reward to help set them up for success.

 Having a KiwiSaver account is not just an individual endeavour; it's an opportunity for family collaboration.
-You, Grandparents and/or other members of the family can contribute to your child's KiwiSaver account, creating a collective effort that accelerates their savings journey and emphasizes the importance of financial support within the family.
+You, grandparents, and/or other family members can contribute to your child's KiwiSaver account, creating a collective effort that accelerates their savings journey and emphasises the importance of financial support within the family.

 Having a KiwiSaver account can be an early step towards financial independence.
 It teaches children about the importance of planning for their future and taking control of their financial well-being.

 The KiwiSaver scheme was designed by the New Zealand Government and has strict rules – particularly around withdrawals.
-Your child’s KiwiSaver savings can only be withdrawn either when they are ready to buy their first-home – or when they reach retirement.
+Your child’s KiwiSaver savings can only be withdrawn either when they are ready to buy their first home – or when they reach retirement.
+(There are some very specific exceptions - see more here.)

 Both of these are likely a LONG time away for your child, and while this means the funds get the benefit of having a long time in market to grow – it’s important to remember that they are locked away and can’t be withdrawn at any time.

-You can make lump sum transfers to an account as and when you like or set up an automated direct debit.
+You can make lump-sum transfers whenever you like or set up an automated direct debit to keep things consistent.

 From 1 July 2025, to be eligible for the annual Government contribution you must be aged between 16 and 65 years.